 - Global Systems and Processes (international relations, the United Nations, the World Bank, etc.)

-- World in Dialogue (cultural issues, cooperation between differences)
+- Worlds in Dialogue (cultural issues, cooperation between differences)

 - Asian Studies